asadmansr/flare-application/README.md

 Flare monitors the content of a specific element on a website and alerts the user if that content changes over a duration.
 This application is part of an experiment series developed by [Asad Mansoor](http://www.asadmansoor.com).

+## Introduction

 ### Motivation

 Textbooks are heavy and expensive, such that they can be replaced by online resources that are provided by the instructor or publisher of the textbook.
 Although these resources can be a good guide, but cannot be guaranteed to provide full insight as the textbook.
 So when exam season rolled in, I made the quick move and decided to check out a copy of the textbook from the campus library.
-However, the problem was that it would always be checked out and constantly checking the catalogue would be a painful experience.
+However, the textbook would always be checked out and constantly checking would be a painful experience.

 <img src="Assets/checkedout_problem.png"/>